An Opinionated Guide to ESLint/Oxlint

 ESLint is a powerful and versatile tool.
-I myself only use eslint for problems coming from JavaScript design.
-Thus, I can have a short rule list.
+I myself only used ESLint for problems coming from JavaScript design and kept the rule list short.
+Later I switched to Oxlint, the high-performance successor of ESLint.

 No Formatting Rule

-Prettier also helps on some non-formatting lint rules.
+Formatters can also help on some non-formatting lint rules.

 if (condition)